puspabehera/SolidPrinciple/README.md

 🔄 Be hard to replace or train

-❌ Code That Violates SRP
+❌ Code That Violates SRP (Analogy in Code) csharp
-csharp
 Copy
 Edit